Bill Elliott: The 1988 Winston Cup Championship season

-The Final Years at Melling Racing (1989-1991)
+Final years at Melling (1989–1991)

 Following his championship season, Elliott broke his wrist in a crash during testing at Daytona and required relief by Jody Ridley during several races in the first part of the 1989 season.
 Elliott won two poles and three races, at Michigan, Pocono, and Phoenix, and finished sixth in the championship standings.

 In 1990, Elliott won one race, at Dover, and two poles and finished fourth in the championship standings.
 In the 1990 race at Atlanta, Elliott's rear tire changer Mike Rich was killed when Ricky Rudd lost control of his car, spun, and slammed the crew member between his car and Elliott's.
 As a result, NASCAR restricted the cars' speed on pit road.

 The 1991 season saw Elliott's sponsorship change to Coors Light and the familiar red on the car was replaced with blue.
 Elliott would only win once that year in the Pepsi 400 at Daytona and won two poles.
 After a year of struggle, Elliott finished a disappointing eleventh in the championship standings, causing him and Coors to part ways with the Mellings.
 That lone win in 1991 would be the only time in his career that Elliott won in a car that was not painted red.

 Overall, in ten seasons from 1982-1991, Melling Racing set several NASCAR records, winning the Winston Million in 1985, winning the 1988 Winston Cup Championship, and winning a total of 34 career races, all of these accomplishments with only Elliott.
 The success of Melling Racing may have come to an end after Elliott left at the end of 1991, but Elliott would be more successful in the years to come.